CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 ### Enabling a DHCP on a VLAN (optional HA)

-As an example, we will configure MAAS to provide DHCP on a Rack Controller.
+As an example, we will configure MAAS to provide DHCP on a rack controller.

 The first thing that we need to do is select in what VLAN and subnet we would like to configure DHCP.
 In this case, in order to be able to PXE boot